 I created this list to help navigate the Starbucks menu as it’s not as straight forward as it looks and there’s more to a name.
 Even though Starbucks is really good about listing the calories in their food and drink, there’s more to it than just calories, there’s the fat, carbohydrates and protein to think about too.
 And the flavor!
 I’m all about being healthy but it still has to taste good.

-8 highest calorie drinks at Starbucks and the best low sugar Starbucks drink healthy options and alternatives
+8 highest calorie drinks at Starbucks and the best low sugar Starbucks drinks healthy options and alternatives

 1. Starbucks High Calorie Drink: Cinnamon Roll Frappuccino

-It sounds amazing and probably is but it is as unhealthy as it sounds.
+It sounds amazing, especially on a hot day and probably is but it’s as unhealthy as it sounds.
 It might be one of the best tasting Starbucks drinks but it comes at a price!

 Nutrition per Grande: 510 calories, 16 g fat (10 g saturated fat), 250 mg sodium, 87 g carbs, (0 g fiber, 85 grams of sugar), 5 g protein

 That’s the sugar equivalent of more than an entire Cinnabon Classic roll (58g) and the same amount of calories as Cinna Sweeties 10 ct.

 Best healthy Starbucks drink alternative: Order a low Frappuccino light version or even better a black iced coffee or cold brew coffee with a few pumps of sugar-free vanilla syrup or stevia and cinnamon with a splash of non-fat milk or non-dairy milk.
 Even if you order vente or grande size you’re going to be at under 50 calories.
 Starbucks if you’re reading, please bring back more flavors of sugar-free syrups, I really miss the sugar-free caramel.